brings a vision of straw bottles of not very good wine and red

 better Chianti wines being produced.

-The region is divided into smaller areas with the Chianti Classico
+The region is divided into smaller areas. with Chianti Classico

-area being the center and the most prestigious wine.
+at the center with the most prestigious wine.

 Chianti can range from light to full-bodied with differing tastes and textures found in other Chianti